paularlott/knot-website/content/docs/working-with-spaces/managing.md

 - **Code Server** Is shown if a running instance of Visual Studio Code is found running within the space, clicking the icon opens a new tab or window showing the editor.
 - **Terminal** Is shown if a web based terminal can be opened into the space, clicking the icon opens a new window showing the terminal.
 - **Ports** Is shown if there's ports exposed that can either be connected to via the web interface or via port forwarding on the command line.
 Clicking the icon drops down a list of the available ports, ports shown with a solid background can be connected to by clicking the button and will open in a new tab or window, while ports with an outline are available for use with port forwarding on the command line.
+- **Desktop** Is show if a running web based VNC server such as [KasmVNC](https://github.com/kasmtech/KasmVNC) is available within the container.
+Clicking it will open a new window displaying the graphical desktop.

 ## Stopping a Space